References

 9. Wirtz PW, Smallegange TM, Wintzen AR, Verschuuren JJ.
 Differences in clinical features between the Lambert-Eaton myasthenic syndrome with and without cancer: an analysis of 227 published cases.
 Clin Neurol Neurosurg.
 2002;104(4):359-363.

-13. Angelini C, Martignago S, Biscigli M, Albertini E. Myasthenia gravis with anti-MuSK antibodies: clinical features and histopathological changes.
+14. Angelini C, Martignago S, Biscigli M, Albertini E. Myasthenia gravis with anti-MuSK antibodies: clinical features and histopathological changes.
 In: Pruitt JA, ed.
 A Look into Myasthenia Gravis.
-InTechOpen; 2012:3-14.
+InTech; 2012:1-14.
+Accessed October 18, 2023. https://www.intechopen.com/books/a-look-into-myasthenia-gravis/myasthenia-gravis-with-anti-musk-antibodies-clinical-features-and-histopathological-changes.

-16. Institute of Medicine (US) Committee on Multiple Sclerosis: Current Status and Strategies for the Future.
+17. Institute of Medicine (US) Committee on Multiple Sclerosis: Current Status and Strategies for the Future.
 Characteristics and management of major symptoms.
-In: Multiple Sclerosis: Current Status and Strategies for the Future.
-Joy JE, Johnston RB Jr., eds.
-Washington, DC: National Academies Press; 2001:115-176.
+In: Joy JE, Jonston RB Jr, eds.
+Multiple Sclerosis: Current Status and Strategies for the Future.
+Washington, DC: National Academies Press (US); 2001; 115-176.

 23. Cherian A, Baheti NN, Iype T. Electrophysiological study in neuromuscular junction disorders.
 Ann Indian Acad Neurol.
 2013;16(1):34-41.